Internal Links

 strangely missed out the fact she would get into a car with Henry Paul drunk at the wheel!!!

-And just how much money have we spent on the religious War in Iraq!!!
+And just how much money did we spend on the religious War in Iraq!!!
 Looking for weapons of mass destruction that

 weren't there, just to kill one dictator!?
 Wouldn't a hitman have been simpler?
 I think this number by the Rolling Stones sums the